Today's Articles

 Colleagues in Princeton wished to extend Blackwell's appointment; however, the president organized a protest.
 When it was time to leave the institute, Blackwell applied to all 105 Black schools in America.
 After instructing at Southern University and Clark College in 1944, Dr. Blackwell joined the faculty of Howard University as an instructor.
 In three years, Blackwell rose to become a Full Professor and Chairman.
 Blackwell published substantial research despite heavy teaching, administrative duties, and a mathematically not stimulating institution.

-He spent summers at the RAND Corporation and was a Visiting Professor of Statistics at Stanford University from 1950-51.
+He spent summers at the RAND Corporation as a Visiting Professor of Statistics at Stanford University from 1950-51.
 Also during this time, Blackwell met M. A. Girschick of the Department of Agriculture, who was to be a collaborator in many works: their 1954 book, Theory of Games and Statistical Decisions, is a classic in the area.
 Except for a one-year visit to Stanford University, Blackwell stayed at Howard until 1954.
 When he left, he had been Chair of the Department of Mathematics and had published more than 20 papers.
 From there, he was appointed Professor of Statistics at the University of California at Berkeley, where he was chairman of the Statistics Department.

 To Become a mathematician or statistician